openstack/openstack-manuals/doc/config-reference/source/tables/keystone-cache.rst

    * - **[memcache]**
      -
    * - ``dead_retry`` = ``300``
      - (Integer) Number of seconds memcached server is considered dead before it is tried again.
-This is used by the key value store system (e.g. token pooled memcached persistence backend).
+This is used by the key value store system.
-   * - ``pool_connection_get_timeout`` = ``10``
+   * - ``socket_timeout`` = ``3``
-     - (Integer) Number of seconds that an operation will wait to get a memcache client connection.
-This is used by the key value store system (e.g. token pooled memcached persistence backend).
+     - (Integer) Timeout in seconds for every call to a server.
+This is used by the key value store system.
    * - ``pool_maxsize`` = ``10``
      - (Integer) Max total number of open connections to every memcached server.
-This is used by the key value store system (e.g. token pooled memcached persistence backend).
+This is used by the key value store system.
    * - ``pool_unused_timeout`` = ``60``
      - (Integer) Number of seconds a connection to memcached is held unused in the pool before it is closed.
+This is used by the key value store system.
+   * - ``pool_connection_get_timeout`` = ``10``
-This is used by the key value store system (e.g. token pooled memcached persistence backend).
+     - (Integer) Number of seconds that an operation will wait to get a memcache client connection.
+This is used by the key value store system.